merrygin/TippingPigs/README.md

 ...
 Explanation of how the environment and agent interactions + dynamcis work, exactly.
 ...

+NOTE: All values / thresholds etc. may be subject to change, so the details/values can be outdated.

 ### The Island Environment
 The island consists of tiles of three types: forest, grassland, and desolation.
-The type of the tile is determined by its properties "underbrush" and most importantly "tree cover".
+The type of the tile is determined by its properties "underbrush" and most importantly "tree cover", both go from 0 to 100.
 If the tree cover value sinks below a threshold, the tile becomes grassland or - if the tree cover is gone completely - desolation.
 Desolation ceases to be useful for villagers and pigs, and also negatively impacts surrounding tiles.